oracle/weblogic-kubernetes-operator/integration-tests/README.md

 Add a new JUnit test under integration-tests/src/test/java/oracle/kubernetes/operator.

-class name must start with IT(Integration Test), IT*.java
+class name must start with It(Integration Test), It*.java

-ITOperator.java - take a look at this test for reference
+ItOperator.java - take a look at this test for reference

 # Future enhancement